 Beginning on December 17, 2012, the Company joined with other investors in capitalizing the AlphaCat ILS funds for the purpose of investing in instruments with returns linked to property catastrophe reinsurance, retrocession and insurance linked securities ("ILS") contracts.
 The AlphaCat ILS funds have varying risk profiles and are categorized by the maximum permitted portfolio expected loss of the fund.
-The maximum permitted portfolio expected loss represents the average annual loss over the set of simulation scenarios divided by the total limit.
+The maximum permitted portfolio expected loss of the fund.
+The maximum permitted portfolio expected loss of the set of simulation scenarios divided by the total limit.
 Lower risk ILS funds are defined as having a maximum permitted portfolio expected loss of less than 7%, whereas higher risk ILS funds have a maximum permitted portfolio expected loss of 7% or greater.
 The AlphaCat ILS funds primarily deploy their capital through transactions entered into by AlphaCat Re or OmegaCat Re and AlphaCat Master Fund Ltd. The AlphaCat ILS funds are VIEs and the Company is not the primary beneficiary.
 Therefore, the Company's investments in the funds have been treated as equity method investments.